graphql/composite-schemas-wg/agendas/2024/05-May/30-week-5.md

    - [Ready for review](https://github.com/graphql/composite-schemas-wg/issues?q=is%3Aissue+is%3Aopen+label%3A%22Ready+for+review+%F0%9F%99%8C%22+sort%3Aupdated-desc)
    - [All open action items (by last update)](https://github.com/graphql/composite-schemas-wg/issues?q=is%3Aissue+is%3Aopen+label%3A%22Action+item+%3Aclapper%3A%22+sort%3Aupdated-desc)
 1. What are our current thoughts on spec naming?
 (5m, @martijnwalraven)
-1. Usage of variables in selection set syntax (15m, @dariuszkuc)